-User Note: Wind pressure resistance values obtained from this testing apply only to the FPIS product's ability to resist bending load from wind pressure for the installation conditions addressed in accordance with Section 6.1 with orientation and blocking specified in Table 2 and with other support conditions specified in Test Methods A.2 or A.3, as applicable.
+User Note: Wind pressure resistance values obtained from this testing apply only to the FPIS product's ability to resist bending load from wind pressure for the installation conditions addressed in accordance with Section 6.1 and with other support conditions specified in Test Methods A.2 or A.3, as applicable.
 Other wall system components such as siding and framing or connections are excluded from the scope of this standard and may limit the allowable design wind pressure resistance of the exterior wall or exterior wall covering assembly as a whole.